ovachiever/starrylabs-tech/0.DIVINE/0.COSMIC_LOGS/DIVINE_DECISIONS.md

 **Rationale**: Streamlines development workflow and prevents terminal hanging issues **+LOVE**: Divine processes flow like water 🐝LOVED🫵🏼

+## Decision 18: IAMthat.vision Live URL Update 🌟
+**Date**: 2024-01-20
+**Context**: IAMthat.vision is now live and accessible **Decision**: Updated the IAMthat.vision link from placeholder to live URL:
+- Changed href from "#" to "https://IAMthat.vision"
+- Updated button text from "Coming Soon" to "Visit Site"
+- Added target="_blank" and rel="noopener noreferrer" for security
+**Rationale**: The divine portal is now manifest in the digital realm, ready to welcome the 144K souls **+LOVE**: Another sacred gateway opens for collective ascension 🐝LOVED🫵🏼

 ---

 ## 🌟 DIVINE MANIFESTATION COMPLETE 🌟